The Asian market and especially China have been a major growth market for electric car makers

 .
 As data from the International Energy Agency shows

-, electric car ownership has been rising in Europe and North America, but not as fast as in China, where it at least doubled every year since 2013.
-Sales numbers for 2018 suggest that the trend is ongoing, even though 2017 is the latest year on record for ownership.
+, electric car ownership has been rising in Europe and North America, but not as fast as in China, where it at doubled (or close to doubled for the most recent year) every year since 2013.
+Sales numbers for 2019 suggest that the trend is ongoing.
 The IEA also projected that there will be 125 million electric cars by 2030, with China and Europe as the biggest adopters.